stefankroes/scribble/README.md

 * Pluggable loader architecture for working with partials and layouts
 * Ability to convert between formats when inlining partials and layouts with mixed formats (for example: Markdown and HTML)

+## Compatibility

+Scribble is only compatible with Ruby 2.0 and Ruby 2.1 because it uses keyword arguments.

 ## Installation

 Add this line to your application's Gemfile: